CRPA / Anti-jam Antenna Testing

 Interactive beamforming plot

-In Figure 11 below, use the sliders to vary the number and spacing of elements and the beam pointing angle to see the resulting changes in the linear array.
+Figure 8 is interactive: move the sliders to vary the number and spacing of elements and the beam pointing angle to see the resulting changes in the linear array.

 4